Best-Rated Clothes Dryers

 Choosing the Right Clothes Dryer for You

 When choosing a clothes dryer, energy efficiency is a big consideration for many consumers.
-Indeed, over a third of respondents in our survey say that their choice of dryer was heavily influenced by its energy-saving rating: heat-pump models score between 8 and 10 stars for energy efficiency, while conventional, cheaper models only around 2 stars.
+Indeed, 40% of respondents in our survey say that their choice of dryer was heavily influenced by its energy-saving rating: heat-pump models score between 8 and 10 stars for energy efficiency, while conventional, cheaper models only around 2 stars.

 However, when it comes satisfaction with their choice of dryer, what influences consumers the most?